Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Experiments

 \myparagraph{Effect of Different Types of Instances.} To validate our carefully designed pipeline with respect to different instance types, Table~\ref{tab:types_obj} presents the association results and average inference time per a single scan.
-First, we employ the association strategy designed for static instances (Sec.~\ref{sec:sec_static}) to matching candidates over all detected objects.
+First, we employ a statistics-based geometric filtering for static instances to match candidates over all detected objects.
 Despite requiring minimal computation, only a small subset of instances remain consistently tracked, 18.5 percent points indicating that static cues alone are insufficient for reliable association.
-In contrast, relying solely on dynamic instance association~(Sec.~\ref{sec:sec_dyn}) achieves high performance, but is computationally expensive.
-Thus, combining these strategies reduces the runtime by 48.2\% while simultaneously improving performance, as it significantly narrows the matching candidates for dynamic instance association.
-Consequently, our full \textsc{ICP-4D} enhances the tracking continuity without sacrificing computational efficiency.
+In contrast, relying solely on global geometry association achieves high performance, but is computationally expensive.
+Thus, combining these strategies reduces the runtime by 48.2\% while simultaneously improving performance, as it significantly narrows the matching candidates for global geometry association.
+Consequently, our full \textsc{Geo-4D} enhances the tracking continuity without sacrificing computational efficiency.

-\myparagraph{Analysis of Matching Strategy.} In Table~\ref{tab:matching}, we compare the performance of \textsc{ICP-4D} with one-to-one or greedy matching.
-The evaluation is done using SemanticKITTI validation set and set all $\gamma_{\{t, r, s\}} = 1$ for the Hungarian matching.
-We observe that greedy matching surpasses the bijective matching by a small margin in S$_{\text{assoc}}$.
-We interpret this gap as being caused by segmentation noise, where a single object is often predicted as multiple disjoint segments.
-In such case, the greedy strategy adapts to this variability, resulting in more robust temporal consistency.
-However, as segmentation quality improves, bijective matching becomes advantageous for maintaining unique and consistent identities.
+\myparagraph{Hyperparameter Analysis} In this section, we examine the impact of different matching thresholds on instance association performance.
+We empirically determine the matching thresholds \{$\tau_{iou}$, $\tau_{dist}$, $\tau_{center}$, $\tau_{cov}$\} over \{0.1, 0.2, 0.3, 0.4, 0.5\}.
+Here, we observe three insights.
+First, extremely low value of threshold $\tau_{iou}$ often yields decent performance due to over-association, whereas high thresholds lead to over-filtering and degraded matching quality.
+Second, excessively large $\tau_{center}$ and $\tau_{cov}$ cause static instances to be matched too liberally, leading to unreliable association.
+Lastly, our proposed \textsc{Geo-4D} delivers performance gains over all baselines, regardless of the hyperparameter choices.